A Great Day of Fun and Games

 9:30-11:00 am During this time, the campers break into their smaller, counselor-led groups and play a multitude of games such as dodge ball, kick ball, pillo pollo, and floor hockey.

 11:00-12:00 am LUNCH BREAK!
-By this time, campers are really hungry, so they sit down and enjoy a packed lunch from home, and a drink supplied by Laffalot.
+By this time, campers are really hungry, so they sit down and enjoy a packed lunch/drink from home.
 After lunch is finished, a fun, mildly active game is played to facilitate digestion.

 12:00-1:30 pm The kids return to small groups and continue playing various games including flag tag, volleyball, soccer and crazy ball.